 Bar T Bar Ranch has agreed to allow recreational access on its ranch under certain conditions.

 The Landowner Compact agreement with the Bar T Bar Ranch will go into effect May 1st, 2017.
-The below ranch rules will begin to be enforced on that day.
-As always, please be respectful of these rules and private property until then.
+As always, be respectful of these rules and private property.